Do you know how your senses work?

 But many people with autism find it difficult to deal with all this information.
 They may become stressed or anxious – and they might even feel physical pain.
 That leads them to respond differently from you and me.
 What we see as challenging behaviour is actually a reasonable response to an overload of information.

+To help the people we support cope with their sensory stimuli, we are creating a sensory garden.
+It can help to stimulate, develop or balance people’s sensory systems.
+So at the first sign of spring, we dashed out into the garden at Sansa House and started a project.
 The people we support are working with our colleagues to create a sensory garden.
 We started with raised beds and we’ve made them from scratch.
 You can follow our progress here.

 Measuring and marking